shiquinemensah/shiquinemensah/README.md

 - 👋 Hi, I’m @shiquinemensah
-- 👀 I’m interested in software development
+- 👀 I’m interested in software and web development
 - 🌱 I’m currently learning html, css, javascript and python
-- 💞️ I’m looking to collaborate on ...
 - 📫 please email me in regards to anything from helping me with code or to ask questions.

 <!---